voicexhtml/mat/README.md

 DEPENDENCIES
 ============
  * python2.7 (at least)
- * python-pdfrw, gir-poppler and python-gi-cairo for full PDF support
- * python-gi for the GUI
- * shred (should be already installed)

 OPTIONALS DEPENDENCIES
 ======================
  * python-mutagen: for massive audio format support
  * exiftool: for image format support
+ * python-pdfrw, gir-poppler and python-gi-cairo for full PDF support
+ * python-gi for the GUI
+ * shred (should be already installed)

 USAGE
 =====

+For the command line:

     mat --help

-or
+or for the graphical interface:

     mat-gui